Atothendrew/bootcamp-simple-falcon-api/README.md

 ### Next Steps

+- Optionally complete the challenges on this page to reinforce your learnings.
+- Containerize your group project.
+- Create a docker-compose for your group project.

+### Outro

 Now that you have completed this demo of how to use Docker, spend the rest of the session containerizing the resources you created in the other bootcamp sessions.

-### Outro

 > If you master the knowledge in this session you will have a solid foundation for building containerized apps in the future.
 We highly encourage you to containerize any project that you do from this point and on.